Virtual data room for seed round hero.

 What virtual data room providers are most popular for startups?

-Common choices include Docsend (focused on pitch deck analytics), Ellty (pitch sharing plus full data room features), Notion (flexible but limited security), and more recently purpose-built startup platforms.
+Common choices include Docsend (focused on pitch deck analytics), Ellty (trackable documents sharing plus full data room features), Notion (flexible but limited security), and more recently purpose-built startup platforms.
 Enterprise providers like Intralinks and Datasite exist but are usually overkill for seed rounds.

 Ready to set up your seed round data room?